esbullington/docker-build-micropython/README.md

 ## Dockerfile to build micropython

-In progress
+To build (set `MICROPYTHON_RELEASE` to desired version as released on Micropython's Github):

-`git submodule init`
+`DOCKER_BUILDKIT=1 docker build --rm --build-arg MICROPYTHON_RELEASE=1.14 --file Dockerfile --output out .`

-`docker build  --file Dockerfile --output out .`
+Micropython for Unix will be in `out` dir.